likicv/usysml-test-cases/test_cases.md

 ## Description

-This Test Case explores characterists of *PartUsage* element within the scope of uSysML v0.01.
+This Test Case explores characterists of *PartUsage* element.

 ## Scope

-The scope of this Test Case is uSysML v0.01, the applicable keywords
-are: `package`, `part def`, and `part`.
+The scope of this Test Case is uSysML v0.01, and the applicable keywords are: `package`, `part def`, and `part`.

 ## SysML v2 textual notation